 Welcome Dr Dennis

-We are pleased to welcome Dr Rebecca Dennis to St Gabriel’s who recently joined the science department as a Biology Teacher.
-We took the time to interview her to get to know about her passion for Biology and her enjoyment of encouraging students natural curiosity and lateral thinking.
+We were delighted to welcome Dr Rebecca Dennis to the Science Department at the start of the Autumn Term.
+We took the time to interview her to find out more about her passion for Biology and her desire to encourage natural curiosity and lateral thinking in her students.

 You are a doctor, can you tell us about your education?

-Whilst completing a BSc in Biochemistry at the University of Sheffield I developed a strong interest in the cellular mechanisms of allergic diseases.
-This interest led me to undertake an Astra Zeneca funded PhD in molecular cell Biology at the University of Southampton.
-My research during this time focused on how gene activation in airway cells causes inflammation and how this is amplified in people with asthma.
+Whilst completing a BSc in Biochemistry at the University of Sheffield, I developed a strong interest in the cellular mechanisms of allergic diseases.
+This interest led me to undertake an Astra Zeneca funded PhD in Molecular Cell Biology at the University of Southampton.
+My research focused on how gene activation in airway cells causes inflammation and how this is amplified in people with asthma.